 Home emergency, which offers wider cover for problems at your property.
 This is usually the cheapest option but claims are limited to £500, which would only cover minor repairs.
 You can read more about home emergency here.

-Think about what cover you need and use our comparison to find the best deal.
+Think about what cover you need to find the best deal.

 You may have difficulty insuring your boiler if it is more than seven years old.